strohs/wordle-solver-rust/README.md

 [Entropy of an information source](https://en.wikipedia.org/wiki/Information_theory#Entropy_of_an_information_source) to compute the "best" word to guess.
 On any given turn, the best guess is the word that yields the highest amount of **information**, called "bits" in information theory.
-Or to put it another way, which guess would reduce the space of possibilities the most (i.e. eliminate the most words).
+To put it another way, which guess would reduce the space of possibilities the most (i.e. eliminate the most words).
-The algorithm also needs to take into account a word's frequency data.
-Or how common it is in everyday use.
+The algorithm also needs to take into account a word's frequency data, or how common it is in everyday use.
 This is because not all five-letter words are equally possible in a game of wordle.
 Wordle will use more common words like: `jelly` or `shark` versus more obscure words like: `iller` or `jeely`.

 So the final formula to compute if a word, `w`, is the best guess is: